flyteorg/flyte/docs/user_guide/productionizing/secrets.md

 The following secret managers are available at the time of writing:

 - [K8s secrets](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret) (**default**): `flyte-pod-webhook` will try to look for a K8s secret named after the secret Group and retrieve the value for the secret Key.
-- [AWS Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html): `flyte-pod-webhook` will add the AWS Secret Manager uploader container to a task Pod which will mount the secret.
+- [AWS Secret Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html): `flyte-pod-webhook` will add the AWS Secret Manager sidecar container to a task Pod which will mount the secret.
 - [Vault Agent Injector](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-first-secret#write-a-secret) : `flyte-pod-webhook` will annotate the task Pod with the respective Vault annotations that trigger an existing Vault Agent Injector to retrieve the specified secret Key from a vault path defined as secret Group.

 When using the K8s secret manager plugin, which is enabled by default, the secrets need to be available in the same namespace as the task execution
 (for example `flytesnacks-development`).
 K8s secrets can be mounted as either files or injected as environment variables into the task pod,